msalamah/whatsapp-chatbot-saas-starter/README.md

 - Tenants, calendars, and service catalogs live in `src/tenants/tenants.json`.
 The admin portal and API mutate this file—back it up or sync to an external store if you need history.
 - Pending bookings are persisted in `data/pending-bookings.json` (auto-created).
 Mount this directory in Docker deployments to retain approval state.
+- Admin activity is written to `data/admin-activity.json`; the audit feed in the portal reads from here.
 - Extend these JSON documents if you need custom prompts or settings; the backend will surface new fields and the admin UI can be adapted quickly.

 ### Tenant management API (local development)